-Crockett Law Corporation is a law firm that provides effective and practical legal advice and solutions for clients throughout the Orange County area and Southern California.
-For more than 30 years, lawyer David Crockett has represented the complex and sophisticated needs of individuals, trusts, estates, probates, executors, conservators, beneficiaries, trustees, heirs and business proprietors and property owners.Our Areas of Practice Include:
+Crockett Law Corporation is a law firm that provides effective and practical legal advice and court representation for clients throughout the Orange County area and Southern California.
+For more than 40 years, lawyer David Crockett has represented the complex and sophisticated needs of individuals, trusts, estates, probates, executors, conservators, beneficiaries, trustees, heirs and business proprietors and property owners.Types of Work We Do:

-Trust and probate administration: Administration is the many-step process of dividing up an estate and paying the assets to the people who are entitled.
+Administration of trusts and probate estates including Accounting: Administration is the many-step process of dividing up an estate, paying the debts and taxes, and lastly distributing the assets to the people who are entitled. (i.e. the beneficiaries).
 The concept is simple but the actual job involves a lot of detail and decisions.
-As an Orange County Trust and Probate lawyer and Certified Public Accountant, Mr. Crockett guides clients through the complex maze of Probate and Trust administration laws.
+As an Trust and Probate lawyer and Certified Public Accountant, Mr. Crockett guides clients through the complex maze of Probate and Trust administration laws including legal Accounting requirements.
 These laws are found in the CA Probate Code, Internal Revenue Code and the CA Revenue and Taxation Code.
 Administration for Trusts and for Probate estates is similar but there are differences.
 The firm advises trustees and Probate executors on when administration is needed; what legal notifications need to be sent and when and to whom; what are the legal accounting requirements; what government agencies need to be notified; what tax forms need to be filed; when and what records need to be kept and when the trust or probate estate assets and money can legally be paid out to the beneficiaries.
 If there needs to be a Probate then in addition the firm prepares and advises on all Probate court forms and notifications and provides courtroom representation.
 Experienced advice is also provided to try to resolve disputes and avoid expensive litigation.
-Since Mr. Crockett is also a licensed real estate broker and Orange County Real Estate Attorney, he can provide practical advice about the selling of trust or estate real estate.
+Since Mr. Crockett is also a licensed real estate broker and Real Estate Attorney, he can provide practical advice about the managing of real property and selling of trust or estate real estate.
 [For more information on Trust and Probate Administration click here].

 Wills: As an Orange County Trust and Estate Lawyer, Mr. Crockett advises on wills and prepares all types of wills.
 Amendment of wills is done and interpretation of wills prepared previously is done.
 The pros and cons of wills versus trusts can be discussed as most people decide to have a living trust done to avoid probate.
 Questions of will validity and competency to make a will are sometimes a concern and also how to protect a will from legal attack for lack of competency or fraud.
 Advice is also provided on who will receive a person’s estate according to the wording in the will or who will receive the estate if there is no will.
 Legal representation in probate court proceedings and litigation over wills including Will Contests is provided.
 [For more information on Wills click here].